How to Trust Learned Loop Amplitudes: HH production

 \subsection{Two-loop virtual amplitude}

 Finally, we investigate a surrogate trained on the much smaller dataset for the two-loop virtual amplitude, interfered with the Born amplitude, UV-renormalized and after subtracting the IR singularities~\cite{hhgrid,Borowka:2016ehy,Borowka:2016ypz,Heinrich:2017kxx,Davies:2019dfy}.
-To fully exploit the limited training and validation datasets, we use K-fold cross-validation with $K = 5$.
-The accuracy is shown in the left panel of Fig.~\ref{fig:ggHH_NLO_deltaabs}, compared to a grid interpolation based on convenient data pre-processing and the Clough-Tocher routine from {\tt SciPy}~\cite{scipy}~\cite{Heinrich:2017kxx}.
+To fully exploit the limited training and validation datasets, we use K-fold cross-validation.
+The folds are obtained by holding out a fixed test set and randomly partitioning the remaining training and validation events into five equally-sized, mutually exclusive subsets ($K = 5$).

+The accuracy is shown in the left panel of Fig.~\ref{fig:ggHH_NLO_deltaabs}, compared to a grid interpolation~\cite{Heinrich:2017kxx} based on convenient data pre-processing and the Clough-Tocher routine from {\tt SciPy}~\cite{scipy}.
 We observe a very similar performance, with the NN surrogate performing slightly better, in particular towards large relative deviations.
 The similar performance of the grid interpolation and the NN surrogate reflects the low phase space dimensionality and the limited amount of training data~\cite{Breso:2024jlt}.
 An investigation of the surrogate accuracy across phase space did not reveal any significant patterns.
 This is due to the relatively flat distribution of the training data.

 Unlike the grid interpolation, the NN surrogate also provides an uncertainty estimate, for which we show the pull distribution in the right panel of Fig.~\ref{fig:ggHH_NLO_deltaabs}.
 The shape resembles a Gaussian, but with enhanced tails.
 As discussed in Sec.~\ref{sec:surr_syst}, the non-Gaussianity is a consequence of the low dimensionality of the phase space.